Queens–Midtown Tunnel: Construction

 The first $500,000 allocation of PWA funding was released in January 1937.
 A 40 ft layer of clay was placed at the bottom of the East River, atop the tunnel's path, to prevent air leakages and to maintain air pressure within the tubes.
 This "blanket" contained about 250,000 yd3 of clay.
 This was the first time a clay blanket was used on an underwater tunnel project, so digging work was delayed for four months to allow the clay layer to be placed.
 Officials feared that the tunnel might not open before the end of 1940, as was originally planned.
 A contract for digging the tubes themselves was awarded in June 1937.
 The project employed as many as 2,500 sandhogs at a time.
 Because the work site had such a high air pressure, each man worked two 30-minute shifts per day, punctuated by a 6-hour break in a depressurized chamber so that they would not get decompression sickness.

 On the Queens side, it was proposed to link the tunnel to what is now I-495.
 Eventually, officials agreed to construct the 2.5 mi link to what is now the Brooklyn-Queens Expressway, forming part of a longer highway that connected directly to LaGuardia Airport.
 The status of a corresponding limited-access expressway on the Manhattan side, connecting to the Lincoln Tunnel, was still undecided.
-The Manhattan entrance and exit ramps replaced the St. Gabriel Church, which later relocated to Park Avenue.
+The Manhattan entrance and exit ramps eliminated the St. Gabriel Church, which was later replaced by construction of the Church of Our Saviour on Park Avenue.
 By early 1938, costs were rising quickly, and only 65% of the contracts had been awarded.
 Tunnel Authority Commissioner Friedman stated that if costs were to keep increasing at the same rate, construction might have to be abandoned midway through.
 By September 1938, three-fourths of the tunnel's contracts had been awarded.